mosmn/Nexus/README.md

 ![uml](./public/images/uml1.png)

 In the Nexus project, I'm creating a platform where users can upload and access past exams, midterms, quizzes, exercises, and other study materials for specific subjects.
-To achieve this, I've redefined the data model to efficiently store and manage information related to these study materials.
-Let's explore the updated Nexus models.
+To achieve this, I've defined the data model to efficiently store and manage information related to these study materials.

 ## Models Overview